 False - We believe that there is only one God, but that one God is eternally existent in three persons.
 God's triune nature is not in conflict with His essential oneness.

 36. Every Christian doctrine can be supported by using the Old Testament alone.

-37. Philippians 2:7-10 shows that Jesus was humiliated by becoming a man.

-True (Note: Some students might be confused by the word "humiliated."
-Explain that it simply means Jesus humbled himself to become a man.)

-38. Jesus has always been in existence, and Proverbs 8:22-36 shows this.
+True 37.
+Philippians 2:7-10 shows that Jesus humbled Himself by becoming a man.
+True 38.
+Jesus has always been in existence, and Proverbs 8:22-36 shows this.
 True, but a much better proof text would be John 8:58.
 39. The Son and the Spirit are just different manifestations of the same God.
 Isaiah 9:6 proves that Jesus is really the Everlasting Father.
 False - The Son and the Spirit are distinct members of the Trinity.
 At Jesus' baptism (Matthew 3:13-17) all three were clearly present at the same time.
 40. The Holy Spirit is not eternal like the Father and the Son.
 It came into being on the Day of Pentecost.
-(Acts 2)

-False - The Holy Spirit is eternal.
+(Acts 2) False - The Holy Spirit is eternal.
 This can easily be seen from Genesis 1:2.